theobytes/smartblog/content/blog/what-is-cloud-computing.md

 ## Types of  Cloud Deployment

-There are three types of cloud service deployment, each categorized by how you manage and secure your business data.
+There are three types of cloud service deployment, each categorized by who own the infrastructure, how you manage and secure your business data.

 ### Public Cloud

-Services offered through the internet.
+Services offered through the internet from a public cloud provider.
 The service provider incur the bandwidth and infrastructure costs.
-And it has very limited configuration disposable to the user.
-The public cloud is not suitable for organisations with very sensitive data as it is less secure and vulnerable to infiltration.
+And it has very limited configurations disposable to the user.
+The cloud services are available to any organisation, on-demand.
+It is very cheap as compared to other cloud types, however. the public cloud is not suitable for organisations with very sensitive data as it is less secure and vulnerable to infiltration.

 ### Private Cloud